-Clinic students have the opportunity to work on leading constitutional and Charter rights cases at the highest courts in Canada, while working group students can learn legal researching skills through projects on current issues in constitutional law such as internet surveillance legislation and practices, as well as Canadian citizenship and immigration laws (among other topics that change yearly).
-Summer internship opportunities exist to work with the Asper Centre on these issues through research and casework, and with domestic human rights organizations within Canada.
+Clinic students have the opportunity to work on leading constitutional and Charter rights cases at the highest courts in Canada, while working group students can learn legal researching skills through projects on current issues in constitutional law.
+Past topics have included internet surveillance legislation and practices, as well as Canadian citizenship and immigration laws.
+Summer opportunities exist to work with the Asper Centre on these issues through research and casework, and with domestic human rights organizations within Canada.

-Law in Action Within Schools (LAWS): This unique three-year high-school program, also founded at the law school, partners with Osgoode Hall Law School and the Toronto District School Board to provide inner-city students with interactive learning experiences related to legal issues, the justice system and the legal profession.
-A critical part of our commitment to ensuring legal education is accessible to all students, you can volunteer as an after-school tutor, workshop facilitator or mock trial coach.
+Law in Action Within Schools (LAWS): This unique three-year high-school program, also founded at the law school, partners with Osgoode Hall Law School and the Toronto District School Board to provide inner-city students with interactive learning experiences related to legal and social issues, the justice system, and legal sector careers.
+LAWS is a critical part of our commitment to ensuring legal education is accessible to talented, diverse students.
+As a law student, you can volunteer as a LAWS after-school tutor, workshop facilitator, mock trial coach and field trip leader.